peter-indeelabs/biotechblueprint/README.md

 The Biotech Blueprint eliminates guesswork, common mistakes, and delays by encapsulating and delivering AWS best practices for cloud computing in turnkey fashion.

+The following documents step-by-step instructions of Biotech Blueprint deployment on Indee AWS account:

 ## Repositories